jmaillot/azure-terraform/azure-base-infrastructure/modules/virtual-network-gateway/README.md

 Module description:
-The module provisions Azure Virtual Network Gateway Basic SKU
+This module will provision the Basic VPN Gateway